Danitegue/PCBRW_OLD/README.md

 ## Installation
--Create a new folder into unit C. This repo is already configured to work in a folder called C:\PCBasic_Brewer_Repo\
+* Create a new folder into unit C. This repo is already configured to work in a folder called C:\PCBasic_Brewer_Repo\
--Clone this repository into that folder.
+* Clone this repository into that folder.
--Install python 2.7.
-(Or Anaconda package with python 2.7) -Install the needed extra libraries: pip install pypiwin32 pysdl2 numpy pygame pyaudio (pyserial won't be needed since this customized version of pcbasic_brewer has an in built customized version of pyserial)
+* Install python 2.7.
+(Or Anaconda package with python 2.7)
+* Install the needed extra libraries: pip install pypiwin32 pysdl2 numpy pygame pyaudio (pyserial won't be needed since this customized version of pcbasic_brewer has an in built customized version of pyserial)

 ## Test PCBASIC
--run the program C:\PCBasic_Brewer_Repo\Launcher_pcbasic.bat a console windows will open showing the pcbasic enviroment:
+* run the program C:\PCBasic_Brewer_Repo\Launcher_pcbasic.bat
+a console windows will open showing the pcbasic enviroment:
 ![pcbasic_test_image](https://www.dropbox.com/s/excytyvxuscajlt/PCBASIC_test.PNG?dl=0)